 7. Don’t ask questions that show no effort

 Low-effort questions signal low interest.
+Some questions look normal but still underperform.

 These messages die instantly.
 Good questions create connection; bad ones create distance.
 If a question feels intrusive, critical, or impatient, skip it.
 The right person will open up naturally when they feel comfortable - your job early on is to make that easy, not force it.